GaniyuSodiq/bento/color-teacher/README.md

 - - Now paint the box below with color red
 - - Then displays (Good job 👍) if user paints the box completely
 - - picks another color randomly from the array

+MORE FEATURES I GOT ALONG THE LINE
+- Improve the interface to a better one
+- Add both primary and seconday color
+- Teach, Test and grade(score) based on perfomance in the test.
+Recommend to retake test or lesson